Bê Martins

-He has an identical twin brother, Leonardo, who is also a high-profile beach soccer player.
+Martins has an identical twin brother, Léo, who is also a high-profile beach soccer player.

 Biography

-Bê and his twin brother, Léo Martins, were born in Brazil.
+Martins and his twin brother, Léo, were born in Brazil.
 Bê was born two minutes before his younger sibling.
-Aged 18, went to play association football in Spain.
+Aged 18, they went to play association football in Spain on the promise of a contract.
+However, when they arrived, an issue with their agent meant there was no club to sign for.
+The move was funded by their parents, but without an income the money soon ran out and the brothers found themselves broke and starving.
+Despite this, they stayed in Spain to attempt to recuperate the money for their parents.
+Eventually, they landed a contract with CD Canillas.
 During this time, they began the application process for Portuguese citizenship.
 This was possible since their paternal great-grandfather was from the country.
 In 2009, citizenship was achieved.
-In 2011, their contracts ended and aged 21, they returned to Brazil to find a new club.
+Aged 21, in 2011, their contracts ended and their mother developed a health issue, and so they returned to Brazil.
 To maintain their fitness, they began training on the beach.
 Struggling to find a new football club, they started to pursue beach soccer instead, joining Vasco da Gama and soon after, Flamengo.
 Bê progressed somewhat quicker than his brother; after impressing for Flamengo at the 2012 Mundialito de Clubes, he was offered a role at a Russian club to which he moved.
 He was later followed by his twin.

-Bê was called up to the Brazilian national team in 2012 for an exhibition tournament in Paraguay.
+Bê was called up to the Brazil national team in 2012 for an exhibition tournament in Paraguay.
 However, soon after, Júnior Negão became the new head coach of Brazil, and Bê found himself out of favour.